Steward Volunteer questions

 Volunteers will be asked to do this by the NHS organisation responsible for managing vaccination sites in their area, known as a Lead Provider.
 It is an agreement between the Lead Provider and the volunteer, not with NHS Volunteer Responders or Royal Voluntary Service.

 Can Steward Volunteers assist with testing in schools?

 We know how keen people are to support the fightback against this virus, but unfortunately, the NHSVR programme is not able to provide volunteers for school virus testing.
 This is because our insurance arrangements would not cover this, and also because school volunteers would need to have DBS checks for working with children.

 As always - if anyone has the extra time they can join up for other volunteering schemes as well as NHS Volunteer Responders, we just ask that you continue to be available with our programme as well.

 How to use the App

-It’s important to check that all settings are correct and that notifications and location access has been enabled.
-We have provided guidence in our GoodSAM app guide, 'how to download and enable settings'.
+It’s important to check that all settings are correct and that notifications and location access is enabled.
+We have provided guidance in our GoodSAM app guide, 'how to download and enable settings'.

 You should also check to make sure that you have the latest updates to the GoodSAM app.
 You can check this by going into your phone settings, into apps and checking if any updates are needed for the GoodSAM app.
 You can also check the GoodSAM app in Apple Store or Google Play and if there are updates required you will be able to click on updates.
 This will ensure you have the latest version, and nothing is restricting access to future tasks.